andrealommen/PHY309/lectures/firstexam.md

 4. (12 points total) Suppose a dipole of strength, $$p$$, is placed at the center of a spherical cavity in an otherwise homogeneous dielectric medium with dielectric constant $$\epsilon_r$$ (see figure below).

-	(a)     Sketch a picture of what you expect the surface charge distribution on the sphere to look like both on the inner and outer edge.
+	(a)     Sketch a picture of what you expect the surface charge (bound charge) distribution on the sphere to look like.

 	(b)     What is the most general form of the potential everywhere?